Ranald S. Mackenzie: Civil War military career

 Commissioned a second lieutenant in the Corps of Engineers, Mackenzie served in the battles of Second Bull Run, Antietam, Gettysburg, and through the Overland Campaign and Petersburg in 1864.
 He was wounded at Bull Run, Gettysburg and Jerusalem Plank Road.
 His wounding at Jerusalem Plank Road during the siege of Petersburg cost him the first two fingers of his right hand and was the probable cause for his nickname, "Bad Hand".
-By June, 1864, he had been brevetted to lieutenant colonel in the Regular Army due to bravery.
+By June 1864, he had been brevetted to lieutenant colonel in the Regular Army due to bravery.

 In July 1864, he was appointed colonel of the 2nd Connecticut Heavy Artillery.
 He moved with the VI Corps when it opposed Early's Washington Raid at the battle of Fort Stevens.
 He was again wounded at Opequon.
 He was given command of the 2nd Brigade, 1st Division, VI Corps and was again wounded at the Battle of Cedar Creek.
 Upon his recovery, on November 30, 1864, President Abraham Lincoln appointed Mackenzie brigadier general of volunteers, to rank from October 19, 1864.
-The President submitted the nomination to the U.S. Senate on December 12, 1864 and the Senate confirmed the appointment on February 14, 1865.
+The President submitted the nomination to the U.S. Senate on December 12, 1864, and the Senate confirmed the appointment on February 14, 1865.
 After his appointment, Mackenzie assumed command of the Cavalry Division in the Army of the James, which he led at the battles of Five Forks and Appomattox Courthouse.
 Ulysses S. Grant wrote in his memoir that MacKenzie led an army corps at the very end of the battles to capture Lee's army.
 He wrote, "Griffin, Humphreys, and Mackenzie were good corps commanders, but came into that position so near to the close of the war as not to attract public attention.
 All three served as such, in the last campaign of the armies of the Potomac and the James, which culminated at Appomattox Court House, on the 9th of April, 1865.
 The sudden collapse of the rebellion monopolized attention to the exclusion of almost everything else.
 I regarded Mackenzie as the most promising young officer in the army.
 Graduating at West Point, as he did, during the second year of the war, he had won his way up to the command of a corps before its close.
 This he did upon his own merit and without influence."

 Mackenzie was mustered out of the volunteer service on January 15, 1866.
 On January 13, 1866, President Andrew Johnson appointed Mackenzie to the brevet grade of major general of volunteers, to rank from March 31, 1865, for services in the Shenandoah Valley campaign and the U.S. Senate confirmed the appointment on March 12, 1866.
 Mackenzie was known for his harsh discipline and was not well liked by troops serving under him, who called him the "Perpetual Punisher".
-However, he was respected by his peers and superiors for his skill and abilities, prompting General Ulysses S. Grant to refer to him as the "most promising young officer" in the entire Union army.
+However, he was respected by his peers and superiors for his skill and abilities.
 He had been wounded six times and received seven brevets.